 The Royal Artillery, although not shown specifically as such, was present in Bermuda on a continuous basis from about 1775 to about 1896.

-A large base which included barracks and a hospital to the East and North of St. George's town.
+Once a large base, the first of the British Army's Bermuda bases, which included barracks and a hospital to the East and North of St. George's town.
 Used primarily by the Royal Garrison Artillery (Royal Artillery), this base served the surrounding forts and batteries.
 From the beginning, the Royal Engineers were also an important part of the Garrison, improving pre-existing fortifications and batteries, building new ones, surveying the island, building a causeway to link St. George's Island to the Main Island, a lighthouse at Gibb's Hill, and various other facilities. the main supply of munitions was at Ordnance Island.
 The Royal Army Ordnance Corps operated two depots to supply munitions to the defensive artillery, one at Ordnance Island, the other on a wharf on East Broadway, at the outskirts of the City of Hamilton.
 In the 1970s, the Bermuda Government destroyed most of this garrison's long-deserted military barracks and and related buildings and on their sites created a new low-cost housing estate.

 Former St. George's Garrison barracks, now a school

-With the build up of the Dockyard, there was a corresponding increase in the size of the Army and Royal Marine garrison that was to protect it.
+So-called because the prime purpose of the British Army in Bermuda after 1812 was to defend the Dockyard.
+With its build-up, there was a corresponding increase in the size of the Army and Royal Marine garrison that was to protect it.
 This included the construction of numerous fortifications and coastal artillery batteries, manned by the Royal Artillery (Royal Garrison Artillery, or RGA), and camps where infantry troops were stationed.
 Later, the main barracks building became a Bermuda Government main prison.

 Added in the 1860s primarily to provide rifle ranges to the soldiers of the Garrison, and the Dockyard's own Royal Marine detachment (and those of the ships stationed there).
 Now being used solely by the Bermuda Regiment.